-Matford Brook Academy opened on 1 September 2023 to a reduced number of Year 7s in temporary accommodation.
+Matford Brook Academy opened on 1 September 2023 to a reduced number of Year 7s in temporary accommodation, and welcomed cohorts in Nursery, Reception and Y7 in September 2024 again in temporary accommodation.
 This will impact on the school across operations, notably necessitating that students travel across the city.
 The Trust will need to work closely with the DfE and school leaders to transition to the permanent site and reappraise school finances as greater certainty emerges.